 HEALTH AND BEAUTY

 Perfect timing for skincare, relax and meditation.
 For a new skin (before spring arrives) try the Skin Regime by Dana Ramos, you will be surprised by the results.
-Another great source for natural care and homemade recipes is Jillee’s site.
-If you decide to go for healthier eating habits and some form or exercise (both yoga and pilates are great), you’ll be ready for the change of season when it comes.
+Another great source for natural care and homemade recipes is Tips Bulletin.
+If you decide to go for healthier eating habits and some form of exercise (both yoga and pilates are great), you’ll be ready for the change of season when it comes.